smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 *  Users -> Transaction -> TransactionType
 *  Users -> SubUsers -> FeePlan

-From this join breakdown we can see we have 1 root (Users), 2 branches (Transactions and SubUsers), and 2 leafs.
+From this join breakdown we can see we have 1 root, 2 branches, and 2 leaf nodes.
 The root table `Users` is our driving table.
-Given this, here is a simplier way of writing the statement.
+Given this, here is a simpler way of writing the statement.

 ```sql
 WITH cte_Users AS